Kwai Chung Estate: History

 The phase 1 and phase 3–5 of its redevelopment were completed progressively in 1997, 2000 and 2005.
 Starting from 1993, the Housing Department has embarked on the redevelopment of Kwai Chung Estate.
 After 12 years of work, the entire redevelopment project was realised in 2005.
 Being the largest public housing estate in Hong Kong, Kwai Chung Estate provides 11,759 rental flats for about 33,300 people.
 The redevelopment works also include realignment of Sheung Kok Street, road improvement works and the allocation of 800 flats in Kwai Fuk Court for government quarters.
 It features commercial centre, carpark, public transport interchange, post office, social welfare and recreational facilities.
-Pak Kwai House and Hop Kwai House were built of the site of the former Kwai Chung Factory Estate.
+Pak Kwai House and Hop Kwai House were built on the site of the former Kwai Chung Factory Estate.

 Kwai Chung Estate was the location of a COVID related lockdown in January 2022 due to the Omicron variant.
 2700 residents were placed under the 5-7 day lockdown, and 447 infections have been confirmed.